pythonpad/brython-runner-stdin-hanger/readme.md

 1. When `input()` is called, Brython Runner instance in the web worker requests to **open** a data slot in the *hanger* server.
 Server reserves a space to store the data and returns a *token* for that space.
 1. The instance in the web worker hands over the *token* to the browser's main thread.
-1. The instance in the web worker then make a synchronous XHR to **read** the data from *hanger* server with the *token*.
+1. The instance in the web worker then makes a synchronous XHR to **read** the data from *hanger* server with the *token*.
 Since the data is not available yet, the *hanger* server holds the connection until it receives the requested data.
 1. Meanwhile, Brython Runner instance in the main thread receives the *token* from the web worker instance.
 The main thread instance then calls the callback function (`options.stdin.readline()`) to collect the data from the user.
 1. When the main thread instance collected the standard input data from the user, it requests to **write** the data in the *hanger* server with the *token*.
 1. Aha!
 Now the *hanger* server got the data, so it returns that data for the **read** request from the Brython Runner instance in the web worker that has been on hold for so long.